 Messi also receives a loyalty bonus worth €15m gross each year if he is still in the squad at the close of the summer transfer window.
 However, like PSG's other recruits, he was not given a signing on bonus when he arrived in the summer.

 That deal attracted further recent attention when it emerged the football great had been paid partly in cryptocurrency.

 Messi received a large amount of PSG fan tokens, which are a type of traded crypto product that help clubs to generate further revenue, allowing those who hold them to vote on a serious of typically minor decisions involving their teams.

 Who sponsors Messi?

-The sponsor most connected with Messi is Adidas, with whom he has signed a long-term deal.
+The sponsor most connected with Messi is Adidas, with whom he is contracted to on a long-term deal.

 Their partnership began in 2006 after Adidas won a battle with rivals Nike.

 The attacker wears the brand’s boots on the pitch and endorses a host of other products for them.
 By contrast, Ronaldo represents Nike.

 Messi represents, or has represented, huge swathes of global companies as his star power has grown.
 MasterCard, Pepsi, Gatorade, Huawei, Dolce & Gabbana, Gillette, Turkish Airlines and Audemars Piguet are among them.